 How does Mammut Sports's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

 In 2023, Mammut Sports reported total carbon emissions of approximately 52,396,000 kg CO2e, comprising 1,025,000 kg CO2e from Scope 1, 43,963,000 kg CO2e from Scope 2, and 52,396,000 kg CO2e from Scope 3 emissions.
-This reflects a slight increase in Scope 3 emissions compared to 2022, where total emissions were about 42,937,000 kg CO2e.
-Mammut Sports has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 80% by 2030, using a 2018 baseline.
+This reflects a significant reduction from 2022, where total emissions were about 42,937,000 kg CO2e, with Scope 1 emissions at 840,000 kg CO2e and Scope 2 at 53,237,000 kg CO2e.
+Mammut Sports has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 80% by 2030 from a 2018 baseline.
 Additionally, the company targets a 55% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. The company's commitment to achieving these reductions demonstrates a proactive approach to addressing climate change within the textiles, apparel, footwear, and luxury goods sector.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. The company is committed to achieving these reductions through various initiatives, although specific details on implementation strategies were not provided.
+Mammut's efforts reflect a growing trend in the textiles and apparel sector towards more sustainable practices and accountability in carbon emissions management.

 Access structured emissions data, company-specific emission factors, and source documents